Dynamic phases induced by two-level system defects on driven qubits: Introduction

 Environmental coupling causes decoherent evolution of qubits.
-For superconducting qubits, decoherence is especially acute because of their inevitable couplings to the surrounding materials in the solid-state circuits in addition to the vacuum coupling~\cite{Ithier05}.
-Since finite times are required for performing quantum logical operations, improving decoherence times has been a major field of study for more than a decade~\cite{Krantz19}, with experiments demonstrating $T_{1}$ and $T_{2}$ times on the order of 10$\mu$s~\cite{Peterer15} and 100$\mu$s~\cite{nguyen19}, respectively.
+For superconducting qubits, decoherence is especially acute because of their inevitable couplings to the surrounding materials in the solid-state circuits in addition to the vacuum coupling~\citep{Ithier05}.
+Since finite times are required for performing quantum logical operations, improving decoherence times has been a major field of study for more than a decade~\citep{Krantz19}, with experiments demonstrating $T_{1}$ and $T_{2}$ times on the order of 10$\mu$s~\citep{Peterer15} and 100$\mu$s~\citep{nguyen19}, respectively.
 Nevertheless, characteristics of decoherence are often precarious and sometimes highly random in fabricated superconducting circuits and an analytical understanding of the sources for decoherence is still required.

-Many studies are directed towards sourcing the material origin of qubit decoherence~\cite{Muller}, which point to the defects~\cite{Corcoles11,Neill} located broadly in the interior and on the edges of the sandwiched oxides of the tunnel barriers as well as chip surfaces~\cite{Meissner}.
-Spectroscopic analyses show that the defects, growing out of the amorphous structure from natural or slow oxidation process, can be modelled as two-level systems~\cite{Muller}.
-In particular, these two-level defects are in general categorized into two types: fluctuators, with level spacing $\Delta E\lesssim k_{B}T$, and coherent two-level systems (cTLS), with level spacing $\Delta E\gg k_{B}T$; the former (latter) are thus strongly (weakly) coupled to the environment at temperature $T$~\cite{Faoro15}.
+Many studies are directed towards sourcing the material origin of qubit decoherence~\citep{Muller}, which point to the defects~\citep{Corcoles11,Neill} located broadly in the interior and on the edges of the sandwiched oxides of the tunnel barriers as well as chip surfaces~\citep{Lisenfeld15,Meissner}.
+Spectroscopic analyses show that the defects, growing out of the amorphous structure from natural or slow oxidation process, can be modelled as two-level systems~\citep{Muller}.
+In particular, these two-level defects are in general categorized into two types: fluctuators, with level spacing $\Delta E\lesssim k_{B}T$, and coherent two-level systems (cTLS), with level spacing $\Delta E\gg k_{B}T$; the former (latter) are thus strongly (weakly) coupled to the environment at temperature $T$~\citep{Faoro15}.
+Collectively, cTLS and fluctuators contribute a 1/f background noise spectrum~\citep{Faoro06} and their interaction would decide the power dependence of the quality factor of superconducting resonators~\citep{Faoro12}.
 Yet the greater energy gap places cTLS spectroscopically near the qubit, making the qubit effectively more susceptible to the motions of the cTLS than those of the fluctuators.
-These coherent two-level defects are thus recognized as the dominant source for relaxing a qubit's coherent dynamics~\cite{Klimov,Abdurakhimov}.
+These coherent two-level defects are thus recognized as the dominant source for relaxing a qubit's coherent dynamics~\citep{Klimov,Abdurakhimov} and methods to alleviate such relaxations have been proposed~\citep{Matityahu21,You22}.